Collaboration Launch

 I do believe that if more Directors (and Producers) had access to resources on how having an Online Supervisor can help their workflow and reduce costs, we would have an easier pipeline throughout.
 As a DP, it feels to me that having an OS on set was like having a DIT.
 Just like Production might not know the difference between a Data Manager and a DIT, but I do and I can see how it elevates my work in the best way possible.

-AMANDA AMALFI (VFX SUPERVISER)
+AMANDA AMALFI (VFX SUPERVISOR)